ChinCao/photobooth-cp1500/README.md

 1. Connected to the computer via USBC cable
 2. Only can be installed as a Windows printer, not macOS or Linux
 3. Named containing "CP1500" in its printer name for auto-detection
+4. Make sure Window's spooler service is properly configured and running

 ## Environment Setup